essential-contributions/pint/specs/introduction.md

 ### Example 2

 Another simple and common example is a token swap.
-Consider a user with address `a` who would like to swap some `Eth` in exchange for a minimum amount of `DAI`.
+Consider a user with address `a` who would like to swap some ETH in exchange for a minimum amount of DAI.

 ```solidity
 /* These are constants */